 A Top Down Approach to Minimizing Revenue Leakage

-Executives at a leading US healthcare firm had anecdotal evidence that they were not realizing the full contractual revenue on many transactions they fulfilled.
+Executives at a leading US financial services firm had anecdotal evidence that they were not realizing the full contractual revenue on many transactions they fulfilled.
 Identification of the primary causes of revenue leakage not only helped increase revenue realized but also prevent future leakage.

 Clearly Define Your Business Objectives

-Executives at a leading US healthcare firm had anecdotal evidence that they were not realizing the full contractual revenue on many transactions they fulfilled.
+Executives at a leading US financial services firm had anecdotal evidence that they were not realizing the full contractual revenue on many transactions they fulfilled.

 Their goal was to identify contracts not billed at full contractual value, uncover potential causes of this revenue leakage and develop an optimized systematic approach to minimize leakage in the future.